-The Central Virginia Self-Development of People Program offers grants of up to $2,500 to organizations working on issues of poverty, injustice, and oppression.
+Self-Development of People of Central Virginia offers grants of up to $2,500 to organizations working on issues of poverty, injustice, and oppression.

 Self-Development of People (SDOP) is a mission program that aims to ameliorate poverty and powerlessness by providing grants to organizations committed to diminishing the effects of poverty, oppression, and injustice.
 The Presbyterian Church (USA) founded the program in 1970.

-Central Virginia Self-Development of People is an authorized affiliate of this program and is supported by the Presbytery of the James.
+Self-Development of People of Central Virginia is an authorized affiliate of the PC(USA) program and is supported by the Presbytery of the James.

-Self-Development of People is founded on the conviction that the poor, oppressed, and disadvantaged possess a unique perspective on the kinds of conditions that facilitate poverty and powerlessness, and they have a legitimate sense of what is needed to promote and encourage change.
+The program is rooted in the belief that the poor, oppressed, and disadvantaged possess firsthand knowledge of the type of conditions that facilitate poverty and powerlessness, and they have a legitimate sense of what is needed to promote and encourage change.

 Self-Development was created to assist organizations involved in such efforts.
 The program’s core beliefs recognize the potential of the poor and disenfranchised to speak truth to power through community organizing, and for this reason, SDOP focuses its funding support on organizations committed to initiating change and subsequently encouraging self-development.
 SDOP does not fund individuals but targets organizations seeking effective change.

 Interested groups can learn about the grants and how to apply at a workshop February 25 at 7 p.m. at the Central branch of Chesterfield Public Library, 7051 Lucy Corr Blvd, Chesterfield, VA 23832.

 Stafford Junction - Helping Us Grow Strong (HUGS) kindergarten readiness program